pa-digital/dft-dtro-api-docs/docs/data-model-user-guide/_sources/a_tour_of_the_data_model.rst.txt

 * The ``entry`` attribute provides one date/time entry defining a specific date and time.

 An example of ``changeableTimePeriodEntry``, when linked to a ``changeableTimePeriodStart``, could represent a list of school terms start dates, e.g. entry 1 - 2024-09-05T08:00, entry 2 - 2024-11-04T08:00, entry 3 - 2025-01-07T08:00, with equivalent entries linked to the ``changeableTimePeriodEnd``.

+Summarizing the use of time concepts in D-TRO
+*********************************************

+*Made Date* - At the TRO level, in the ``source`` object, the Made Date for the TRO is defined in the ``madeDate`` attribute.

+*Coming into force date* - The coming into force date shall be defined at the TRO level in the ``source`` object.
+If the coming into force date for any of the included provisions is different to that of the TRO as a whole, the coming into force date for the specific provision shall be supplied using the ``comingIntoForceDate`` attribute in the ``provision`` object.
+If omitted at the provision level the coming into force date is taken to be the same as the TRO source coming into force date.

+*Activation times* - Dates and times within the ``timeValidity`` model represent the dates and times that the related regulation and provision are activated (operationally active time).
+The ``timeValidity`` sub-model supports a wide range of different time patterns for the applicability and activation of each provision.
+In cases where the coming into force date represents when the provision is activated, the details of the first date/time given in the ``timeValidity`` model shall mirror the coming into force date.

+For periodic maintenance style TROs (which create windows of opportunity to activate the TRO on sections of the network within a defined overall period), the times and dates given in the ``timeValidity`` sub-model represent when the TRO and its provisions are foreseen to be activated.

+*Varied or ceased Experimental TROs* - the draft Secondary Legislation requires:

+where the operation of the order, or any provision of the order, is modified or suspended in accordance with section 10(2) of that Act, the planned duration of the modification or suspension shall be recorded in the experimentalVariation object;
+OR
+where any prohibition, regulation or restriction effected by the order, or by any provision of the order, ceases to have effect earlier than the date provided under regulation 4(21)(f) or 4(2)(c). the actual date on which the order or provision ceased to have effect shall be recorded in the experimentalCessation object;

+*Recording of actual start and end dates and times* - the draft Secondary Legislation requires:
+This regulation applies to an order made, or a notice issued, under section 14 (temporary prohibition or restriction on roads) of the 1984 Act( ) where the traffic regulation authority is making that order or issuing that notice for the purpose of undertaking works itself.

+A traffic regulation authority must provide:

+1. the actual start time of each provision in the order or notice;
+2. the actual stop time of each provision in the order or notice;

+Each relevant start and stop shall be recorded in the ``actualStartOrStop`` object.

 About Conditions and Exclusions
 *******************************